han-hangoc-le/web102-project1-community_board/README.md

 ## Notes

-AT first, I got very confused with modifying the website's body div to fit the whole screen.
+At first, I got very confused with modifying the website's body div to fit the whole screen.
 In the end I somehow work it out and it works well!
 Besides that, I also had to spend a lot of time searching on CSS to style elements as I am not that familiar with CSS yet.
 That's probably the reason why I spent so long on this project.

 ## License